 In practice, the trope got a big boost after the 2001 release of The Fast and the Furious, as a sizable number of car owners sought to emulate the glorious image of the franchise cars at the expense of true performance.

 There are a few practical reasons for this:

-- Having a car modified for performance calls for increased driving ability, even moreso compared to a factory made sports car.
+- Having a car modified for performance calls for increased driving ability, even compared to a factory-spec sports car.
 Modern cars from the poorest econobox to the flashiest supercar are designed (by very knowledgeable people) to have a very safe road behavior if driven legally, even if this dulls the manoeuvrability.
-Adding some horsepower, hardening the suspension, changing sway bars, fitting stickier tires may give an increased feeling of security and goad the driver into driving faster... until the car bites back and wraps him or her around a tree.
-Each mod has to be followed by training, which calls for fuel, tires and time, which a young driver with little money may be short of.
+Adding some horsepower, hardening the suspension, changing sway bars, and fitting stickier tires may give an increased feeling of security and goad the driver into driving faster... until the car bites back and wraps him or her around a tree.
+Each mod has to be followed by training, which calls for fuel, tires, and time, which a young driver with little money may be short of.

 Simple economics say it's much cheaper to be just a poseur with a flashy and kitschy bodykit on an underpowered crappy car than to emulate what true automobile enthusiasts do.